MaryamAsgarinezhad/obsidian/Linux/Kubernetes.md

 - Secret: Putting credentials like passwords or secret important in plain text format in configmap is not secure.
 Secret is just like Config map, used to store secret data (base64 encoded format)
   You could use 'env variables' in the manifest file too.

+- replica set is managing the replicas of a pod, but we only work with deployment.

 - Ingress: provides secure protocol and domain name for accessing internal lusters from external network